TheWoodenMan/100-days-of-code/log.md

 4. I went back to codewars and completed "Merge two sorted arrays into one", "Sum of Positive", "Square(n) Sum".
 5. I ranked up to 7th kyu on codewars.
 6. I joined a stream with 100 devs rufio and coded along in codewars.
+7. I did it!
+I solved "Alphabetical Grid" on codewars with no help, no lookups!

 **Thoughts**